Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

 Geraldo Perdomo At The Plate

-- Perdomo has 12 doubles, a triple, five home runs and 26 walks while batting .293.
+- Perdomo is hitting .300 with 13 doubles, a triple, five home runs and 28 walks.

-- Looking at the 56 games he has played this season, he's went deep in five of them (8.9%), and in 2.5% of his trips to the plate.
+- He has gone deep in 8.8% of his games this season, and 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.